mgenware/auto-lit-tag-name-map/README.md

 ```
 Usage
   $ npx auto-lit-tag-name-map@1 <pattern> [options]

+Inputs
   <pattern> File search pattern.

 Options
   --prettier  Prettier config file used to format the files to be rewritten.
+  --dry-run   Do not rewrite any file, but show a list of files to be rewritten.

 Examples
-      $ auto-lit-tag-name-map@1 ./src/components/**/*.ts --prettier ./.prettierrc.js
+  $ npx auto-lit-tag-name-map@1 ./src/components/**/*.ts --prettier ./.prettierrc.js
 ```